PAGE 108 — COMPAC METRIC TEST INDICATOR

 Compac models are designed to permit a true reading when the angle between the stylus and the reference surface is 0° (ie., they are parallel).

 Since the dial test indicator is used as a comparator, the angle can usually be set to remain at 0° for all comparisons.
 However, when the indicator is run through its range while attempting direct readings or for calibration, this angle will of necessity change, introducing the cosine error.

 In the rare cases when measurement is required with the stylus at an angle other than 0° with respect to the reference surface the readings should be corrected.
 Refer to calibration instructions for details.

 While Compac test indicators are accurate ± 1 graduation when used as a comparator, they have total allowable deviations over their entire range as follows:

-Who would buy a Rolls Royce if repairs weren't possible?
-Not to worry, Compac spare parts are available, in stock, and with our experience since 1959, repairs can effectively be made on any of these Compac indicators.
+Compac indicators are no longer being manufactured.
+Not to worry, Compac spare parts are still available, in stock, and with our experience since 1959, repairs can effectively be made on any of these Compac indicators.

 Additionally, we have now printed a Compac repair manual.
 Warning!
 It isn't easy.

 It is imperative that the correct length of contact point be used with dial test indicators.
 Test indicators rely on leverage ratios to amplify the readings.
 Changing the length of the contact point will alter the ratio and result in incorrect readings.
 The common problem of incremental errors (ie, the readings gradually get worse from one revolution to the next) is most likely due to the installation of the wrong length point.